BillCarsonFr/ScrollviewParallax/README.md

      Unable to simultaneously satisfy constraints.

-THis is simply because at some point, when the bottom of the imageView reach the top of the screen, the top constraint to the topGuide cannot be satisfied, it would mean that the imageHeight is negative.
+This is simply because at some point, when the bottom of the imageView reach the top of the screen, the top constraint to the topGuide cannot be satisfied, it would mean that the imageHeight is negative.

 The solution is to add an additional constraint to the top layout guide: